Configuring SPF

 all always

-a an A or AAAA record of the queried (or explicitly specified) domain containing the IP address of the sender
+a an A or AAAA record for the queried (or explicitly specified) domain contains the sender’s IP address

-mx an MX record of the queried (or explicitly specified) domain containing the IP address of the sender
+mx an MX record for the queried (or explicitly specified) domain contains the sender’s IP address

-ip4 the specified IPv4 address is the IP address of the sender or the specified IPv4 subnet contains
+ip4 the specified IPv4 address is the sender’s IP address or the specified IPv4 subnet is present

-ip6 the specified IPv6 address is the IP address of the sender or the specified IPv6 subnet contains
+ip6 the specified IPv6 address is the sender’s IP address or the specified IPv6 subnet is present

-redirect IP address of the sender is legitimized by the SPF record of another domain
+redirect the sender's IP address is authenticated by the SPF record of another domain

-include an additional SPF request to the domain specified in the include statement, which contains the IP address of the sender
+include an additional SPF query for the domain specified in the Include statement, which contains the sender's IP address

-exists IP address of the sender was authorized based on the client's connection or other criteria according to (RFC7208)
+exists The sender’s IP address has been authorized based on the client’s connection or other criteria according to (RFC7208)

 Qualifiers

-this is the default, i.e. if no qualifier is specified, + is assumed
+this is the default—if no qualifier is specified, + is assumed

-~ SoftFail the directive defines unauthorized senders, but the receiver should treat this failure generously;
+~ SoftFail The directive defines unauthorized senders, but the recipient should handle this failure leniently;

 ?
-Neutral the directive defines senders about whose legitimacy nothing should be said; the sender must be accepted.
+Neutral The directive defines senders whose legitimacy is not to be assessed; the sender must be accepted.